Hocking Conservancy District

 History of the Margaret Creek Subdistrict

-In order to satisfy debt MCCD had incurred, a decision to sell Lake Snowden (Structure #2) to Le-Ax Water District was completed in 1984.
+To satisfy debt MCCD had incurred, a decision to sell Lake Snowden (Structure #2) to Le-Ax Water District was completed in 1984.
 Le-Ax then became a sponsor and was responsible for the operations and maintenance of the dam and the recreational facilities at MCCD Structure #2.

 At a request by the Directors of MCCD, the Hocking Conservancy District (HCD) assumed control of Margaret Creek Conservancy District (MCCD) in 1989, and became a subdistrict of HCD.